-Impact and Mitigation Measure Applicability to the Project archaeological desktop assessment indicates that the project is located in an area sensitive for archaeological resources, as determined by the Lead Agency in consultation with a qualified archaeologist, the project should retain an archaeological monitor and, in the case of sensitivity for tribal resources, a tribal monitor, to observe ground disturbing operations, including but not limited to grading, excavation, trenching, or removal of existing features of the subject property.
-The archaeological monitor should be supervised by an archaeologist meeting the SOI PQS Conduct construction activities and excavation to avoid cultural resources (if identified).
-If avoidance is not feasible, further work may be needed to determine the importance of a resource.
-Retain a qualified archaeologist, and/or as appropriate, a qualified architectural historian who should make recommendations regarding the work necessary to assess significance.
-If the cultural resource is determined to be significant under state or federal guidelines, impacts to the cultural resource will need to be mitigated.
-Stop construction activities and excavation in the area where cultural resources are found until a qualified archaeologist can determine whether these resources are significant, and tribal consultation can be conducted, in the case of tribal resources.
-If the archaeologist determines that the discovery is significant, its long-term disposition should be determined in consultation with the affiliated tribe(s); this could include curation with a recognized scientific or educational repository, transfer to the tribe, or respectful reinternment in an area designated by the tribe.
-Impact CULT-2 Cause a substantial adverse change in the Substantially Conforms Through Regulatory significance of an archaeological resource pursuant to Compliance.
-Section 15064.5.
-See discussion under Impact CULT-1 above.
+Impact and Mitigation Me asure Applicability to the Project archaeological desktop assessing the project is located in an archaeological resources, as on Lead Agency in consultation archaeologist, the project is archaeological monitor and, sensitivity for tribal resources, observe ground disturbing op but not limited to grading, excoor removal of existing feature property.
+The archaeological in supervised by an archaeologist PQS k) Conduct construction activities avoid cultural resources (if iden is not feasible, further work in determine the importance of a qualified archaeologist, and/or qualified archaeologist, and/or qualified archaeologist, and/or qualified archaeologist. l) Stop construction activities area where cultural resources qualified archaeologist can d these resources are signific consultation can be conducted, resources.
+If the archaeologist can d discovery is significant, its lorn should be determined in con affiliated tribe(s); this could income a recognized scientific or educt transfer to the tribe, or respect ment indicates that area sensitive for determined by the with a qualified should retain an in the case of a tribal monitor, to perations, including cavation, trenching, res of the subject monitor should be st meeting the SOI and excavation to trified).
+If avoidance may be needed to a resource.
+Retain a r as appropriate, a n who should make he work necessary cultural resource is ider state or federal ltural resource will d excavation in the s are found until a letermine whether icant, and tribal in the case of tribal determines that the ng-term disposition neutron with the cude curation with the cude curation with an area designated by the tribe.
+Impact CULT-2 Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5.
+SubstantiallyConformsThroughRegulatoryCompliance.See discussion under Impact CULT-1 above.
 See PMM CULT-1, above.
-Impact CULT-3 Disturb human remains, including those Substantially Conforms Through Regulatory interred outside of dedicated cemeteries.
-Compliance.
-The Project would be required to comply with similar regulatory measures that are PMM CULT-2: In accordance with provisions of sections equal to or more effective than PMM CULT-2.
-The 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Project site is located within a highly developed Guidelines, a Lead Agency for a project can and should urban area on a previously disturbed site and the consider mitigation measures to reduce substantial adverse potential for discovery of human remains is considered low.
-Nonetheless, compliance with effects related to human remains, as applicable and feasible.
-Such measures may include the following or other comparable measures identified by the Lead Agency:
+Impact CULT-3 Disturb human remains, including those interred outside of dedicated cemeteries.
+PMM CULT-2: In accordance with provisions of sections 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Guidelines, a Lead Agency for a project can and should consider mitigation measures to reduce substantial adverse effects related to human remains, as applicable and feasible.
+Such measures may include the following or other comparable measures identified by the Lead Agency: Substantially Conforms Through Regulatory Compliance.
+The Project would be required to comply with similar regulatory measures that are equal to or more effective than PMM CULT-2.
+The Project site is located within a highly developed urban area on a previously disturbed site and the potential for discovery of human remains is considered low.
+Nonetheless, compliance with